grulicht/terraform-provider-portainer/docs/resources/registry.md

 ```

 ## Lifecycle & Behavior
-Registries are recreated if any of the arguments change.
+Registries are updated if any of the arguments change.
 - To delete a registry created via Terraform, simply run:
 ```hcl
 terraform destroy